 Langerhans cell histiocytosis (LCH) in adults is a rare disorder that occurs when the body produces too many Langerhans cells (histiocytes), which are a type of white blood cell that helps fight infection.
 While Langerhans cells are found in normal, healthy people, there is an over-production and build-up of these cells which can lead to organ damage in adults with LCH.

-As of 2020: According to most experts, Langerhans cell Histiocytosis (LCH) is currently classified as a rare cancer.
+According to most experts, Langerhans cell Histiocytosis (LCH) is currently classified as a rare cancer and as of 2021, the National Comprehensive Cancer Network published clinical guidelines for histiocytosis classifying LCH, ECD, and RDD as histiocytic neoplasms.
 However, this doesn't necessarily mean that all of the worrisome implications that come along with the term “cancer” are true of LCH for every patient; LCH and other histiocytic disorders have a wide spectrum of presentations.

 Latest LCH Educational Webinar